 Tracey is direct and strategic but compassionate with her clients and as a result, she is referred to as a fierce fighter for a good cause.
 She goes the extra mile and she genuinely takes each of her matters to heart, treating them as if she were representing her own family.

-Her passion for justice has resulted in regular invites to speak on topics of Domestic Violence and the Court’s inconsistent approaches to men and women.
-Tracey has also received numerous awards, both nationally and internationally, for her expertise in Family Law and matrimonial issues.
+Her passion for justice sees her regularly invited to speak on topics of Domestic Violence and gender inequality in the Courtroom.
+She has also received numerous national and international awards, for her expertise in Family Law and matrimonial issues.

 Bachelor of Laws